marti-devesa/Binary_Lectures_WS21-22/README.md

 Public version of the GitLab repository for the Master course "Special Lecture: Binary Systems in Astrophysics", held at Universität Innsbruck (2021-2022).
 The external data required to perform each exercise is provided (https://fileshare.uibk.ac.at/d/32d466b028424cffa212/).
 All data files are obtained from public repositories, referenced in the notebooks.

+The course had 13 lectures, 10 hand-on sessions, 2 poster sessions, and 1 review discussion.
+Lecture materials can be provided on demand.

 **Content of the course: hands-on sessions**